shedivesin/do_shou_qi/README.md

 pieces.

 ## How To Play
-1. Each player has eight numbered pieces: a mouse (1), a cat (2), a dog (3), a wolf (4), a leopard (5), a tiger (6), a lion (7), and an elephant (8).
-At the beginning of the game, each piece sits on the appropriately-numbered square on each player's side of the board.
+1. Each player has eight numbered animals: a *rat* (1), a *cat* (2), a *dog* (3), a *wolf* (4), a *leopard* (5), a *tiger* (6), a *lion* (7), and an *elephant* (8).
+These animals start the game on the same-numbered square on that player's side of the board.

-2. Players alternate turns.
-A turn consists of moving a piece one square up, down, left, or right.
-Diagonal moves are not allowed.

-3. If a piece moves onto an opponent's piece of a lesser or equal number, the opponent's piece is captured and removed from play for the remainder of the game.
-It is not allowed to move onto one's own piece or onto an opponent's piece of a greater number.

-    As an exception, the mouse can capture the elephant and the elephant cannot capture the mouse.
-This is because elephants are afraid of mice!
+2. Players take turns moving an animal.
+Animals can move one square forward, backward, left, or right, but not diagonally.
+However, you cannot move an animal to repeat a prior state of the game.

+3. The square marked with a crown is a *den*.
+Your animals cannot move onto your own den, but you win if one of your animals moves onto your opponent's den.

+4. Your animals cannot move onto the same square as another of your animals, or onto an opponent's animal with a larger number; but if one of your animals moves onto an opponent's animal with the same or a smaller number, it is *captured* and removed from the game.
+As an exception, rats (1) can capture elephants (8) instead of the reverse: this is because elephants are afraid of rats!

+5. The squares marked with ×'s are *traps*.
+A trapped animal may be captured by any kind of animal as if its number were zero.
+(A trapped rat (1) may even be captured by an elephant (8).)

-4. The blue squares in the center of the board are rivers.
-Cats (2, 5, 6, 7) hate water and the river is too deep and swift for an elephant (8), and so they cannot move into those squares.
-Mice (1) and canines (3, 4) are strong swimmers and so can move into the river squares: however, since they are busy swimming, they cannot capture other pieces when moving into or out of a water square.
+6. The blue squares in the middle of the board are *rivers*.
+Animals cannot move onto a river.
+As an exception, rats (1) are very good swimmers and can move on rivers, but cannot capture when moving onto or off of a river.

-5. The tiger (6) and lion (7) are very strong and are able to leap over a
-    river: the tiger can leap horizontally (e.g. over two squares) and the lion can leap in either direction (e.g. over two squares or three squares).
-    However, as they are frightened of the water, they cannot leap over a swimming animal.

-6. The squares marked with X's are traps.
-Any piece on a trap square can be captured by any other piece as if it's number was zero.
-(A trapped mouse may even be captured by an elephant.)

-7. The square marked with a crown is a den.
-Your pieces are not allowed to move into your own den, and you win the game if you move any piece into your opponent's den.
+7. Tigers (6) and lions (7) are very strong and can jump in a straight line over a river in a single move: tigers (6) can jump horizontally over two river squares, and lions (7) can jump in either direction over up to three river squares.
+These animals can even capture another animal when jumping; however, they are too afraid of the water to jump over a swimming animal.